FAQ

 Q: When will the match schedule be available?

 A: The match schedule should be available within 7 days of the festival, you will be able to download it from the Festival Website.
 Copies will be sent out and also be provided to teams on the day and a large version will be printed and set up outside the control tent.
-The schedule can also be downloaded from Kingswood Festival Match Schedule from 1st July 2025.
+The schedule can also be downloaded from Kingswood Festival Match Schedule from about 1st July 2026.

 Q: Will there be food be available on the day?